sercanvr/msvdev/README.md

 # Developer Portfolio

-A modern, responsive, and highly optimized developer portfolio built with Vue 3 and Vite.
+A modern, responsive, and highly optimized developer portfolio built with Vue.js.

 ## Features